 Problem 4: I can’t connect to my VPN when in China

 VPN problems are, unfortunately, to be expected in China.
 The country’s internet restrictions (collectively known as the Great Firewall) are some of the strictest in the world.
 All kinds of services are blocked including streaming services, news websites, and perhaps unsurprisingly, VPNs.

-While there are a few VPNs that still work in China, their websites are blocked.
+While there are a few VPNs that still work in China, their websites are almost always blocked.
 As a result, you’ll have to install and configure the service before arriving in China.
-To be safe, we’d recommend making a note of manual installation instructions.
+To be safe, we’d recommend making a note of manual installation instructions (many providers offer step by step guides in their help sections).
 Some VPNs have specific settings that have to be changed before they’ll work in countries with strict online censorship.